 Hedge Funds Weigh In On Workday

-Workday (NASDAQ:WDAY - Get Free Report) last released its earnings results on Thursday, May 22nd.
+Workday (NASDAQ:WDAY - Get Free Report) last announced its quarterly earnings results on Thursday, May 22nd.
 The software maker reported $2.23 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $2.01 by $0.22.
-Workday had a net margin of 19.86% and a return on equity of 6.13%.
+Workday had a return on equity of 6.13% and a net margin of 19.86%.
 The company had revenue of $2.24 billion for the quarter, compared to the consensus estimate of $2.22 billion.
-During the same quarter in the previous year, the company earned $1.74 EPS.
-Workday's quarterly revenue was up 12.6% compared to the same quarter last year.
-Equities analysts forecast that Workday will post 2.63 earnings per share for the current year.
+During the same quarter in the previous year, the business earned $1.74 EPS.
+Workday's revenue was up 12.6% compared to the same quarter last year.
+On average, sell-side analysts predict that Workday will post 2.63 earnings per share for the current year.

 Workday Company Profile